muggy8/improbable/have-and-havenot/o3TDyzle.md

 Adrian responded by taking up some kind of fighting stance as well.

-I then engaged the tendons that ran from my hips to my legs and both my legs tensed up.
+I then engaged the tendons that ran from my hips to my foot and both my legs tensed up.

-Releasing the tension in the tendon, I leaped towards Adrian at an incredibly high speed.
+Releasing the tension in the tendon, I leaped towards Adrian at a speed he wasn't prepaired for.

-Adrian seemed to have been able to respond barely in time putting up a blocking gesture.
+Yet somehow, Adrian seemed to have been able to respond barely in time shifting his arms into a defensive posture

 Just as I had hoped.

 I adjusted my approach a bit to kick into his block.

-My shin landed into his blocking arms.
+My shin landed into his guarding arms.

-My upper body continued flying forwards.
+My upper body continued flying forwards with the momentum.

-Because of Adrian's defence, my entire body started rolling forwards and lost some momentum.
+Because of Adrian's defence, my entire body started rolling forwards and I lost some momentum.

 Yet still, I had enough momentum remaining for what I was aiming for.

-My body flew over Adrian's body.
+My body flew over Adrian's body carried by momentum.

 I rolled into a ball in mid air to increase my spin and continued to sumersault in midair as I flew forwards.